February 2, 2021

 At the top of my ingredient list are oats, because of their versatility; you can cook them for breakfast as oatmeal we all love, blend into smoothies, or make savory dishes like these meatballs.

-In this meatless meatball recipe, Quaker Quick Oats provide both texture and 100% whole grains.
+In this meatless meatball recipe, oats provide both texture and 100% whole grains.
 For months, this meatless dinner has been a hit with my family and I’m excited to share it with you today.

 The Best Meatless Meatballs